rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.template.markdown

 tags: rlvideo,draft
 ---

-On May 28 I wrote [this](https://hachyderm.io/@rickardlindberg/110447282439624451):
+On May 28 I write [this](https://hachyderm.io/@rickardlindberg/110447282439624451):

 > Got the urge to write my own video editor.
 Tired of kdenlive's instability.